Carruthers Gathering, Annan, Dumfriesshire, August 24-25, 2024

-Annan as a town is situated in the old West March it does of course take its name from Annandale and the river Annan which runs through it to the Solway Firth.
-It sits within Carruthers ancestral lands who owned lands on both banks of the river.
+Annan is situated in the old West March it does of course take its name from Annandale and the river Annan which runs through it to the Solway Firth.
+Carruthers owned lands on both sides of the river, Annan sits within what was the our extensive ancestral lands.

 River Annan with the town of Annan in the Background